mdelarosa-cyber/-Azure-Windows-Server-DHCP-Multi-Scope-Lab/README.md

 # 📌 Azure Windows Server DHCP Multi-Scope Lab
 ## 📖 Project Overview

-This lab demonstrates hands-on experience configuring a Windows Server DHCP service in Microsoft Azure, simulating how DHCP is deployed and managed in a real corporate network environment.
+This project demonstrates hands-on experience configuring a Windows Server DHCP service in a simulated enterprise environment using Microsoft Azure.
+The lab focused on multi-scope DHCP configuration, exclusions, lease management, and reservations to reflect real-world network administration practices.

-The focus is on server-side DHCP administration, including:

-Installing the DHCP Server role

-Creating and managing multiple scopes

-Configuring exclusions and lease durations

-Setting DHCP options (Gateway, DNS, Domain)

-Creating reservations

-Validating configuration without client testing

-Due to Azure’s platform-managed networking, the lab emphasizes administrative configuration and validation rather than live client lease testing.
+I built the environment from scratch in Azure, deployed a Windows Server VM, installed the DHCP role, and configured multiple scopes representing different network segments such as users, voice systems, and guest Wi-Fi.

 ## 🎯 Objectives